-High Street will be transformed to provide a more attractive shopping environment with new modern retail development of high quality design.
-Improving the quality of the pedestrian environment and reducing the impact of vehicles will create public spaces for informal gathering and community
+The High Street will be transformed to provide a more attractive shopping environment with new modern retail development of high quality design.
+Improving the quality of the pedestrian environment and reducing the impact of vehicles will create public spaces with improved air quality for informal gathering and community events.
+Investment in the public realm will provide opportunities for integrated multifunctional green infrastructure such as tree planting, green walls, green roofs and sustainable drainage systems.